 - Limits on clinical trial data transparency.

-- Ensure trade agreements promote environmental protection and support efforts to reduce activities that cause climate change.
+10. Ensure that trade agreements promote environmental protection and support efforts to reduce activities that cause climate change.